dfttoolkit package¶

 list

-This function is supposed to return all eigenvalues and eigenvectors of the matrix self.hessian
+Get all eigenvalues and eigenvectors of the hessian.

 - Parameters: